rostock/geolotse/README.md

 *   `tags` – All the tags related to the links meet here
 *   `themes` – All the themes presented in the theme view go here

 The other tables are used for storing the relations between the four main tables (e.g. between links and tags).
+One of these table, `links_themes`, provides more attributes than just the ID of the respective tables (see below).

 ### Links (table `links`)